-- (1) Includes distributions attributable to the period and received during or promptly following such period. - (2) Certain cash payments received from customers under certain of our minimum payment obligation contracts are not recognized as revenue under GAAP in the period in which such payments are received.
+- (1) Includes distributions attributable to the period and received during or promptly following such period. - (2) Includes the difference in timing of cash receipts from customers during the period and the revenue we recognize in accordance with GAAP on our related contracts.

-14. Transactions with Related Parties
+15. Transactions with Related Parties